-- Outlook automation Required on devices where the Blue Prism MS Outlook Email VBO will be executed. - Citrix automation Required on the interactive clients used to build Citrix automation processes, and on the runtime resources used to run those processes.
-This option is only available if Citrix Workspace has been installed on the device.
-For more details, see Citrix integration. - Chrome browser extension Required on devices that will be used to automate Google Chrome. - Edge browser extension Required on devices that will be used to automate Chromium-based Microsoft Edge. - Citrix Virtual Desktops agent Required in the Citrix environment where you want to automate applications on a Citrix Virtual Desktops Environment (VDE).
-If this option is selected, the Blue Prism option cannot also be selected.
+- Outlook automation Required on devices where the Blue Prism MS Outlook Email VBO will be executed. - Google Sheets automation Required on devices where the Blue Prism Google Sheets VBO will be executed. - Chrome browser extension Required on devices that will be used to automate Chrome. - Edge browser extension Required on devices that will be used to automate Chromium-based Edge. - Citrix automation Required on devices that will be used to automate applications natively via a Citrix Virtual Desktop Environment (VDE).
+This option is only available for selection if Citrix Workspace has been installed. - Citrix agent Only required if users only need the files necessary to automate applications on a Citrix VDE, without fully installing Blue Prism.
+If this is enabled, the Blue Prism and Citrix automation options must not be selected.
 For more details, see Citrix integration.